MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 ### Known limitations

-* Although creating a connection for a connector through desktop flows is generally supported
+* Creating a connection for a connector in desktop flows is generally supported through the sign in dialog.
+If an error occurs during signing in,